chvonrohr/k8s-cicd/01-setup/slides.md

   * get used to the commands, you'll use them a lot
 * use `ctrl+c` to exit running processes
 * use `exit` command if you are in remote shell
-* use new terminals if you want to run things in parllel
+* use multiple terminals if you want to run things in parallel
 * click on links in the Theia shell (cmd + click)

 ----